Easter Offering

 • Focus on the mission of the church and why you must be fully resourced to meet the needs of your church and community.
 Be ready to articulate the need, so your donors know how to respond—and what problems they can help you solve.

 • Be sure to provide adequate time for worshippers watching online to make their gift electronically.
-Share information about how to make a gift and be sure to test your online giving options to be sure they are easy, intuitive, and effective.
+Share information about how to make a gift, and be sure to test your online giving options to be sure they are easy, intuitive, and effective.

 Have a blessed Holy Week.